What You'll Find On This Page

 Just off shore from Perast lie two small islands, both of which are fascinating places to visit.
 The Island of St. George is the smallest one.
 Its larger neighbor, Our Lady of the Rocks, is accessible by boat from Perast.

 Set at the foot of a sheer cliff, surrounded by rugged coastal mountains and with the bay’s water lapping gently against its shores, Kotor is the star attraction and namesake of the Bay of Kotor.
-Set in the far southeastern corner of the inner bay, this marvelous historic town is one of the true gems of the Mediterranean.
+Set in the far southeastern corner of the inner bay, this marvelous historic town is one of the true gems of the Mediterranean, and one of the best places to visit in spring in Eastern Europe.

 Boasting a network of strong fortifications, cobbled alleyways, hidden piazzas and stunning architecture, the Old Town of Kotor is of such cultural and historic significance it was declared a UNESCO World Heritage Site.